 These side effects are indications that the vaccine is working…causing your body to create antibodies.
 You’ll have similar side effects as those you get with the Shingrix shingles vaccine.

 - Observe social distancing

 - You may need booster shots every six months or year.
 Current vaccines have only been tested for six months, so they don’t know how long the vaccine will protect you.

 - Early vaccines have not been tested in children under 12, so it will be a while before vaccines are authorized for younger children.

 - The safety of the youngest students will depend on whether their school makes sure that students, faculty, and staff keep properly distanced and wear masks where appropriate; provides washing-up areas, and ensures good ventilation.

 Look for up-to-date information at the CDC website and Texas Health sites.
 For more information in Texas.

 In the meantime, learn what you can, keep safely wearing your mask and distancing, and avoid crowd situations, especially indoors!
 Vedas Medical Spa and Woodlands Functional Family Medicine are available for drive-up Covid-19 testing in our parking lot.
 You don’t need an appointment, but come between 9:00 and 5:00 weekdays and call us at 281-298-5476 when you pull up outside.
 For other services, call for your free consultation with Dr. Nangrani and our Spa Director.

-Vedas Medical Spa & Wellness Center is at 8000 McBeth Way, Suite 190, ten minutes from I-45 (Houston’s North Freeway) and a step off The Woodlands Parkway.
+Vedas Medical Spa & Wellness Center is minutes from I-45 (Houston’s North Freeway) in The Woodlands.
 We look forward to seeing you soon!